us-irs/sat-rs/satrs-book/src/constrained-systems.md

 which are constrained.
 This might make completeley heap based memory management schemes which are oftentimes used on host and server based systems unfeasable.
-Still, completely forbidding heap allocations might make software development unnecessarilly difficult, especially in a time where the OBSW might be running on Linux based systems with 500 MB RAM.
+Still, completely forbidding heap allocations might make software development unnecessarilly difficult, especially in a time where the OBSW might be running on Linux based systems with hundreds of MBs of RAM.

 A useful pattern used commonly in space systems is to limit heap allocations to program initialization time and avoid frequent run-time allocations.
-This prevents issues like running out of memory (something event Rust can not protect from) or heap fragmentation.
+This prevents issues like running out of memory (something even Rust can not protect from) or heap fragmentation.

 # Using pre-allocated pool structures

 A huge candidate for heap allocations is the TMTC and  handling.
 TC, TMs and IPC data are all candidates where the data size might vary greatly.
-The regular solution for host systems might be to send around this data as a `Vec<u8>` until it is dropped. `sat-rs` provides another solution to avoid run-time allocations by pre-allocated static pools.
+The regular solution for host systems might be to send around this data as a `Vec<u8>` until it is dropped. `sat-rs` provides another solution to avoid run-time allocations by offering and recommendng pre-allocated static pools.

 These pools are split into subpools where each subpool can have different page sizes.
 For example, a very small TC pool might look like this: